Coronavirus vaccination

 • If you have symptoms, avoid physical contact with people who could become seriously ill from a cold or flu virus.
 Wear a face mask if physical contact is necessary, for example, when providing care.

-• Cough and sneeze into your elbow, and wash your hands thoroughly and regularly (you should always do this, even if you are in good health).
+• Cough and sneeze into your elbow, and wash your hands with soap thoroughly and regularly (you should always do this, even if you are in good health).

 • Ventilate indoor spaces well.